Darcy-Chen/rp2022/sputnik/README.md

 `sudo docker run --runtime=nvidia -v ~/:/mount/ -it sputnik-dev:latest`

 ## Usage
-- To benchmark the spmm, run `spmm_benchmark.sh`, you can change the shape and sparsity of the matrix in '/spmm/spmm_benchmark.cu.cc', similar for other calculations.
+- To benchmark the spmm, run `./spmm_benchmark`, you can change the shape and sparsity of the matrix in '/spmm/spmm_benchmark.cu.cc', similar for other calculations.
 - To export the matrices used for the benchmarking to csv files, add the following code to line 432 in 'matrix.utils.cu.cc', include <iostream> and include <fstream>
 ```
       std::ofstream myfile;